-- Factor one is the rate of the spread of the infection, particularly into the majority heterosexual community.
+- Factor one is the rate of the spread of the infection, particularly when the majority heterosexual community.

 This factor above all is likely to affect political responses to AIDS. - Factor two is the countervailing speed with which the scientists may develop an effective cure to, and a preventative vaccine against, the effects of AIDS, including in respect of the mutations of the virus which have now become apparent. - Factor three is the political pressure which has already built up for action by the law makers against the spread of AIDS.
 In cold political terms the politicians in all our countries in the years immediately ahead will increasingly find it politically difficult, propelled by public alarm and panic (fed often by a cynical media) to respond with rationality and with balanced, temperate laws. - Factor four is the extent of the willingness of our political leaders to face up to the very hard choices which will need to be made if there is to be real containment of AIDS, as distinct from showy, oppressive and ineffective laws.
-Some of the choices will be politically most unpalatable, if politicians are to be serious about targeting laws and policies with the only way that is currently useful in mind, namely to prevent the further spread of the AIDS virus and to contain it as way that is currently useful in mind, namely to prevent the further spread of the AIDS virus and to contain it as far as possible to those who sadly are already infected.
+Some of the choices will be politically most unpalatable, if politicians are to be serious about targeting laws and policies with the only way that is currently useful in mind, namely to prevent the further spread of the AIDS virus and to contain it as far as possible to those who sadly are already infected.
 CONCLUSIONS: A CAUSE FOR OPTIMISM?

 Is there any room at all for optimism about AIDS?
-In ten or fifteen years time will we be able to look upon these days in Washington with any sense of achievement of any proper sense of satisfaction about our response, collectively and as individuals, to the AIDS phenomenon?
-There is no gainsaying that many of the reports to this conference and many of the abstracts noted in the volume placed before the conference20, bring messages which are sombre, if not frightening.
+In ten or fifteen years time will we be able to look upon this time with any sense of achievement of any proper sense of satisfaction about our response, collectively and as individuals, to the AIDS phenomenon?
+There is no gainsaying that many of the reports to recent conferences on AIDS20, bring messages which are sombre, if not frightening.
 Worst of all are the data indicating:

-- the apparently rapid spread of the AIDS virus to the heterosexual population. - the apparent difficulty in securing alterations in behaviour necessary to protect the groups most at risk to exposure to the virus. - the continuing high levels of sero conversion in such groups. - the continuing rise in the rate of death of persons exposed to the AIDS virus, studied over time. - the persisting difficulty, despite many marvellous advances, in providing a vaccine, a cure or even treatment for AIDS which is entirely satisfactory and non experimental.
+- the apparently rapid spread of the AIDS virus to the heterosexual population. - the apparent difficulty in securing alterations in behaviour necessary to protect the groups most at risk to exposure to the virus. - the continuing high levels of sero conversion in such $^{\frac{1}{2}}$ groups. - the continuing rise in the rate of death of persons exposed to the AIDS virus, studied over time. - the persisting difficulty, despite many marvellous advances, in providing a vaccine, a cure or even treatment for AIDS which is entirely satisfactory and non experimental.

-So there is much which, if we are candid, we must admit will send us away from this conference with a sense of despondency and even pessimism.
+So there is much which, if we are to be candid, fills us with a sense of foreboding and even pessimism.

 But there are two considerations which throw a beam of hope.
-The first is demonstrated by the way in which the whole international community, in many disciplines, has come together in response to this unique challenge to our species.
+The first is demonstrated by the way in which the whole international community, in many disciplines, is coming together in response to this unique challenge to our species.

+It is demonstrated at the highest level by the endorsement, by leaders of the leading industrialised Western countries at their meeting recently in Venice, of President Mitterand's call for an international alert to the ethical issues raised by our national responses to AIDS.
 With so many political, economic, ideological and other differences in the world it is at least reassuring that, when faced with a common predicament, we can in very large measure respond with a common affirmation of our determination to protect humanity.
 We may take heart from that international response for our future triumph over AIDS.

 Indeed, we take from it a message of optimism about the future survival of humanity itself.